Onward Ticket for Schengen Family Visa

 • Packing a scatter itinerary that looks like pure tourism for a family visit

 Create a single checklist with dates for each document.
 Put the invitation and relationship proof at the top.
 Add insurance and funds.
 Attach your travel reservation last.
 When each page supports the same story, you make the officer’s job easy and your journey smoother from the first counter to the final gate.
-This playbook, refined over years, has helped countless families reunite.

 Choose Proof That Matches Your Story